 The only area where the Mako II disappoints a little are the end-links – they are hollow, so you can expect some rattling noise.
 But it’s not the end of the world – and it does mean that the watch is somewhat lighter, which is ultimately better for diving and daily comfort.

 Both the crown and the back of the case have Orient’s signature logo, which is a nice detail.
-And there is also a logo on the double push button safety clasp, which is of a surprisingly high quality.
+And there is also a logo on the double push-button safety clasp, which is of surprisingly high quality.

 The Automatic Movement

 The 46943 Caliber movement included in the original Mako watch was full of flaws, at least to a watch lover like me.
 It lacked hacking and manual winding, and it was not very accurate.
 But, although that movement was first introduced with the Mako watch, it was actually Orient’s in-house technology that dates all the way back to the 70s.
 So, somehow, we can forgive them.